-Business Agility and Strategy – Why Now is the Most Important Time for Your Business
+Business Agility and Innovation – Why Now is the Most Important Time

 Businesses who have put a contingency plan in place to sustain the downturn can come out the other side of this crisis thriving.

 Nearly everyone around the world has been impacted by COVID-19 in some way.
 Business owners have had to lay off staff, close offices and stores, and owners are now facing a potentially deep recession.
 These employers now face the daunting task of making major and swift shifts across their businesses to combat the slowdown, keep employees working, and find ways for customers and clients to still make purchases.
 It is in times like these that businesses who have put a contingency plan in place to sustain the downturn can come out the other side thriving.
 For companies that do not have a plan or have an outdated strategy, we have highlighted some of the key areas that require attention in order to survive this global crisis.

 To start, companies need to assign incident management roles, and have these team leaders prepare scenario plans that are specific to the most detrimental impacts of this pandemic.
 These leaders need to concentrate on how to effectively communicate internally, as well as with clients.
 Identifying how to minimize the risk of supply chain and business disruptions will lower the threats a company faces, and will allow the leaders to focus on how to reposition the company to achieve success now and after the crisis is over.